Expedia invests $350M in Traveloka to create Southeast Asia’s newest unicorn

 Expedia is deepening its focus on Southeast Asia after it invested $350 million in Traveloka, an online travel portal based out of Indonesia.

-A source close to the deal confirmed that the investment values Tokopedia at more than $1 billion.
+A source close to the deal confirmed that the investment values Traveloka at more than $1 billion.
 That means the startup has joined the likes of Grab, Sea (formerly Garena), Go-Jek and Lazada in the region’s unicorn club.

 Expedia said it has picked up a “minority” stake in the company.
 Alongside its investment, it disclosed that Traveloka has also raised an additional $150 million over the past year from other investors, including East Ventures, Hillhouse Capital Group, JD.com and Sequoia Capital.